-- Refer the student to the University judicial process if the student's behavior has violated any rules, policies or procedures
+- Refer the student to the University judicial process if the student's behavior has violated any University policies or codes of conduct.

-If a student experiences serious psychological difficulties that become chronic, dangerous, or excessively disruptive, the Dean of Students (or his/her designee) may require the student to be assessed off campus by an appropriate psychological provider.
+If along with the demonstrated disruptive behavior, the student experiences serious psychological difficulties that have become chronic, dangerous, or excessively disruptive, the Dean of Students (or his/her designee) may require the student to be assessed off campus by an appropriate mental health professional.
 The purpose of this assessment is to assure:

-- The student is safe to return to campus and does not pose a threat to him/herself or others and is able to adequately care for him/herself.
+- The student is safe to return to campus and does not pose a threat to others and is able to adequately care for him/herself.

 - The student is able to function both socially and academically and will not cause any disruption to the community or normal functioning of the University.